Georgia Corporation

 The Transmittal Information Form must include:

-• The primary email address of the corporation
+• Company email address

-• The signature of the incorporator
+• Signature of the person filing

 If you hire us to form your business, we automatically take care of providing this information and filing this form as well.